Advanced Find & Replace

 HTML documents often breaks lines at unpredictable places.
 Check this option to search right through all line breaks.
 A line break is seen as a single space.
 Leave this setting checked unless specifically searching for line breaks characters.

-EG. To search for Cartridge Return, Linefeed characters enter the code $#13$$#10$
+EG. To search for Carriage Return, Linefeed characters enter the code $#13$$#10$

 [X] Ignore Multi-Spaces